Alfarobby27/Belanjago-Seller/README.md

 5. Create MySQL Database
     - Open Command prompt

-    - Type below then enter
+    - Type below then enter. repeat once enter, until you are on the path C
       	```bash
           cd ..
 	```

-    - Repeat cd .. then enter,
-      until you are on the path C

     - If you have typed below
         ```bash
           cd \xampp\mysql\bin